-The next ten will be great
+Yes, the next ten will be great!

 One important piece of the organization in the early years was to do home visits.
 To sit down with families, listen to them, discuss their child, and try to give them some encouragement.
 I have always enjoyed getting together with families because many of them become life long friends.

 It is always fun to meet with different congregations and to represent people with disabilities.
 What a humbling experience it is to have someone come up afterwards and say, "Your words have touched my life."

 Whether it is at school, camp, church, or an event it is joyful and challenging to work at youth gatherings.
 Youth are full of fun and excitement and many times I get caught up in their energy.
 You can't help but get caught up in their energy.
 Kids add a new point of view and new hope.